A short proof of two shuffling theorems for tilings and a weighted generalization: The proof of Theorem 2.1

-\textit{Proof of Theorem 5.1.} Again, we partition the set of centrally symmetric lozenge tilings of the region \(V_{a,b,b}(X,X_{(a+b)})\) according to \((b-x)\) vertical-lozenges crossing the horizontal diagonal.
-Let \(Z\) be the index set that record the positions of the vertical-lozenges.
-Then, this set \(Z\) should be \((a+b)\)-symmetric with itself (\(Z=Z_{(a+b)}\)).
-If we fix these vertical-lozenges, the remaining region to be tiled is \(V_{a, b, b}(X\cup Z,X_{(a+b)}\cup Z_{(a+b)})\) and one can readily see that its centrally symmetric lozenge tilings are in bijection with lozenge tilings of its subregion above the horizontal diagonal, \(T_{a,b}(X\cup Z)\) (see Figure 5.2).
+Using the same idea, now we prove part (b).
+Again, we partition the set of centrally symmetric lozenge tilings of the region \(V_{a,b,b}(X,X_{(a+b)})\) according to \((b-x)\) vertical-lozenges crossing the horizontal diagonal.
+If \(Z\) is the index set that record the positions of the vertical-lozenges, then this set \(Z\) should be \((a+b)\)-symmetric with itself (\(Z=Z_{(a+b)}\)).
+If we fix these vertical-lozenges, then the remaining region to be tiled is \(V_{a, b, b}(X\cup Z,X_{(a+b)}\cup Z_{(a+b)})\) and one can readily see that its centrally symmetric lozenge tilings are in bijection with lozenge tilings of its subregion above the horizontal diagonal, \(T_{a,b}(X\cup Z)\) (see Figure 4.2).
 Hence,

 where the sum is taken over all \((b-x)\)-element sets \(Z\subset[a+b]\setminus(X\cup X_{(a+b)})\) such that \(Z=Z_{(a+b)}\) holds.
 By exactly the same argument,

 where the sum is taken over all \((b-x)\)-element sets \(Z\subset[a+b]\setminus(X'\cup X'_{(a+b)})(=[a+b]\setminus(X\cup X_{(a+b)}))\) such that \(Z=Z_{(a+b)}\) holds.